soumendrak/hashnode/clc48ckkz0l0hyfnv7kmy86p4.md

 ValueError: invalid literal for int() with base 10: 'twenty'
 ```

-These are just a few examples of the built-in errors that you may encounter when working with Python.
-It is important to understand these errors and how to handle them, as they can help you debug your code and write more robust and reliable programs.
+Understanding and handling Python's built-in errors can help you write more reliable and robust programs.
+Learn about common Python errors and how to debug them for better coding.

 To get the full list of Exceptions check out the documentation, [Built-in Exceptions — Python 3.11.1 documentation](https://docs.python.org/3/library/exceptions.html).
 The hierarchy of the built-in exceptions: